zzzDavid/OFA-FPGA/README.md

 **Notice**:
 `quantize_results/deploy.prototxt` might contain a redundant input layer.
 In that case, please remove the redundant input layer before compilation.

+After quantization, the kernel information is printed as following.

 <details>
 <summary>Compiler Output (kernel list)</summary>

+The compiled model is saved at `./compiled/dpu_proxylessmobile05.elf`

 ```text
 kernel list info for network "proxylessmobile05"